isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-kampong-living-a-z.md

 <p style="font-size:15px;">This article was researched by <b>Nor Afidah Abd Rahman</b>, a senior librarian with the National Library Board (NLB).</p>

 <a href="https://biblioasia.nlb.gov.sg/vol-9/issue-4/jan-mar-2014/"><center>Back to Issue</center></a>

+#### **REFERENCES**

+100 charcoal kilns close down.
+(1951, January 15).
+The Singapore Free Press, p.
+3. Retrieved from NewspaperSG.

+150 homeless in big kampong blaze.
+(1959, July 22).
+The Straits Times, p.
+1. Retrieved from NewspaperSG.

+A Kadir Jasin.
+(2010, July 28).
+Potong kepala disiplinkan budak-budak desa.
+Retrieved from kadirjasian.blogspot.sg website.
+Alexander, W. (1956, April 4).
+Singapore awakes: The first at the standpipe.
+The Straits Times, p.
+10. Retrieved from NewspaperSG.

+An upcountry tourist in Singapore.
+(1949, December 31).
+The Straits Times, p.
+9. Retrieved from NewspaperSG.

+Ang, J. (1962, August 12).
+The upstage barbecue.
+The Straits Times, p.
+8. Retrieved from NewspaperSG.

+Aref A. Ghouse.
+(1999, November 19).
+‘Bai serbat’ balik kampong.
+Berita Harian, p.
+11. Retrieved from NewspaperSG.

+At Kandang Kerbau.
+(1950, October 5).
+The Straits Times, p.
+6. Retrieved from NewspaperSG.

+Azlina Rais.
+(1982, August 12).
+Bahasa pasar tak patut digalakkan.
+Berita Harian, p.
+4. Retrieved from NewspaperSG.

+Campbell, W. (1974, March 15).
+Trading patterns change to keep pace with modern life styles.
+The Straits Times, p.
+6. Retrieved from NewspaperSG.

+Chan, K.S.
+(2001, November 26).
+Cooking with old king coal.
+The Straits Times, p.
+16. Retrieved from NewspaperSG.

+Chew, D. (Interviewer).
+(1984, January 17).
+Oral history interview with Mable Martens.
+[Transcript of MP3 recording no. 000388/06/02, p.
+20].
+Retrieved from National Archives of Singapore website.

+Chew, D. (Interviewer).
+(1985, February 15).
+Oral history interview with Ronald Benjamin Milne [Transcript of MP3 recording no. 000447/64/63, pp. 562, 566].
+Retrieved from National Archives of Singapore website.

+Chun, S.L.
+(2008, August 31).
+More than 1 type of kampong in Singapore.
+Good Morning Yesterday.
+Retrieved from Goodmorningyesterday.blogspot.sg. website.

+Eastley, A. (1955, June 25).
+Singapore’s great baby problem.
+The Singapore Free Press, p.
+12. Retrieved from NewspaperSG.

+Electricity supplies for several kampongs.
+(1961, October 9).
+The Singapore Free Press, p.
+13. Retrieved from NewspaperSG.

+Esso cuts price of cooking gas.
+(1986, May 8).
+The Straits Times, p.
+15. Retrieved from NewspaperSG.

+Farrer, R.J.
+(1951, November 4).
+The bygone mosquito buses: Honking horrors.
+The Straits Times, p.
+2. Retrieved from NewspaperSG.

+Feng, Y. (2008, August 9).
+Makan mash-up.
+The Straits Times, p.
+9. Retrieved from NewspaperSG.

+Firewood.
+(1940, September 5).
+The Straits Times, p.
+16. Retrieved from NewspaperSG.

+From huts to high rises.
+(2007, December 2).
+The Straits Times, p.
+30. Retrieved from NewspaperSG.

+From tear-jerking to trouble-free cooking.
+The Straits Times, p.
+3. Retrieved from NewspaperSG.

+Fuel important to good cook.
+(1964, October 28).
+The Straits Times, p.
+18. Retrieved from NewspaperSG.

+Irahhajerah.
+(2011, May 1).
+Ingat tak mainan canggih kita zaman kanak-kanak dulu harga dia 20 sen jer?
+Retrieved from irahhajerah.blogspot.sg website.

+Lam, C.S.
+(2006, October 28).
+My friend Adrian Chua remembers his childhood days.
+Good Morning Yesterday.
+Retrieved from Goodmorningyesterday.blogspot.sg website.

+Lee, A. (1985, October 13).
+From kampong girl to a flat-dweller.
+The Straits Times, p.
+36. Retrieved from NewspaperSG.

+Leong, S. (2008–2013).
+Hantam bola.
+Retrieved from http://www.singsupplies.com/showthread.php?152987-Hantam-bola Lights for all the kampongs by early 1966.
+(1965, July 23).
+The Straits Times, p.
+5. Retrieved from NewspaperSG.

+Local.
+(1850, August 9).
+The Singapore Free Press and Mercantile Advertiser, p.
+4. Retrieved from NewspaperSG.

+Mohd Yussoff Ahmad (Interviewer).
+(1990, February 7).
+Oral history with Mydeen Kutty Mydeen [Transcript of MP3 recording no. 001177/05/02, p.
+19].
+Retrieved from National Archives of Singapore website.

+Nazerin Harun.
+(2012, June 7).
+Pemenggal kepala.
+Retrieved from nazerihn .blogspot.sg website.

+Nor-Afidah Abd Rahman.
+(2012, June 1).
+Then and now: Games children play. iremembersg.
+Retrieved from iremember.sg website.
+Oil stove boom in Singapore.
+(1951, March 10).
+The Straits Times, p.
+7. Retrieved from NewspaperSG.

+“Orang Sebarang”.
+(1936, July 23).
+And then the durian.
+Too costly in Singapore.
+The Straits Times, p.
+1. Retrieved from NewspaperSG.

+Salmah Semono.
+(1979, March 4).
+Pemainan masa lalu jalin ikatan kejiranan.
+Berita Harian, p.
+4. Retrieved from NewspaperSG.

+Seetoh, K. (2013, May 28).
+The karipap princess.
+Retrieved from Makanation website.

+Singapore place names and their meanings.
+(1934, March 19).
+The Singapore Free Press and Mercantile Advertiser, p.
+8. Retrieved from NewspaperSG.

+Soo, E.J.
+(2010, August 23).
+Is the old 555 notebook or the new iPad better.
+AsiaOne.
+Retrieve from AsiaOne website.

+Suhami Ahmad & Krew Apo2 Yolah.
+(2012, March 14).
+Zaman hingus meleleh.
+Retrieved from anaknegori.blogspot.

+Suppiah, P. (2005, January 20).
+A clean break?
+Not yet.
+Today, p.
+30. Retrieved from NewspaperSG.

+Syair Kampung Gelam Terbakar.
+Melayu Online.
+Retrieved from Melayu Online website.

+Tan, C.H.
+(Interviewer).
+(2007, April 26).
+Oral history interview with Bryan Richmond [Transcript of MP3 recording no. 003155/03/01, p.
+23].
+Retrieved from National Archives of Singapore website.

+Tan, S., & Tay, M. (2003).
+World food: Malaysia & Singapore (p.
+51).
+Australia: Lonely Planet.
+(Not available in NLB holdings)
+Teh tarik dan jambatan bawa nostalgia masa silam.
+(1990, June 9).
+Berita Harian, p.
+10. Retrieved from NewspaperSG.

+Tengok tu macam tak ada pape.
+(2012, October 16).
+Retrieved from Facebook.com website.

+Teru-teru bozu.
+(2010, December 4).
+Kisah si penajam batu.
+Retrieved from teruterubozu68.blogspot.sg website.

+The Chinese bus companies.
+(1950, June 6).
+The Straits Times, p.
+6. Retrieved from NewspaperSG.

+The unborn give her no peace.
+(1950, October 28).
+The Singapore Free Press, p.
+5. Retrieved from NewspaperSG.

+When hundreds of hawkers are using them.
+(1971, November 23).
+The Straits Times, p.
+17. Retrieved from NewspaperSG.

+Ye Ye Orh…sajer.
+(2009, April 16).
+Zero point.
+Retrieved from Percicilan.wordpress.com website.

+#### **NOTES**